RyanAlameddine/WireForm/README.md

 WireForm is a .NET Standard 2.0 library created to simulate logic gates and other digital circuitry through a simple graphical interface.
 Currently, the library has an implementation in Windows Forms (.NET Framework).

+#### Please refer to the [Project Board](https://github.com/RyanAlameddine/WireForm/projects/1) for information on the current progress of the WireForm.

 ## Features
 - Many simple logic gates such as AND, OR, XOR, NOT, etc.
 - The ability to rotate gates for improved control of circuit board